 Not only that, but it also saves the customer time after a purchase.
 Rather than moving a heavy object around the room to preview it in different locations, customers only need to move their phone screen.
 That’s a great boost to both customer satisfaction and their loyalty.

 Virtual Fitting Room

-With the popularity of selfies, your customers don’t have any objections to turning their device’s camera on themselves.
-This allows them to virtually “try on” clothing and accessories for a better sense of how it will look on them instead of on a random online model (although it doesn’t rectify the fit problem).
+With the popularity of selfies, your customers don’t have any objections turning their device’s camera on themselves.
+This allows them to virtually “try on” clothing and accessories for a better sense of how it will look on them instead of on a random model.
 As Michael Kors AR ad demonstrates, the clothing can “move” along with the person, allowing the customer to preview how it looks from different angles.

 A more ambitious application, you could create a virtual in-store experience for the sake of customer enjoyment.
 For example, one of the first AR marketing campaigns ever was Airwalk’s Invisible Pop Up Store.
 They gave their target market of skaters and surfers exclusive deals by offering an AR “store” in popular skating and surfing spots.
 With AR, any location can become a virtual store, opening up new worlds and possibilities for creative marketers.

 Your next steps will depend on your business strategy and whether you’re engaged in multichannel selling.
 Here are 3 augmented reality uses for online retailers.

 1. Multiple Products at Once

 With customers able to virtually test out lots of different products in a short amount of time on themselves or in a given space, the chances that they’ll buy multiple products are a lot higher.